wandersonmonteiro931-byte/VESTIBULANDO/replit.md

 These can be obtained from the Firebase Console under Project Settings > Your apps. `DATABASE_URL` is not used.

 ## Firestore Rules Deployment
 Firestore security rules are defined in `firestore.rules`.
 Any changes require manual deployment via the Firebase Console: navigate to Firestore Database > Rules, copy the content from `firestore.rules`, and publish.
-The rules were recently updated to support new collections for evaluations, school reports, bimesters, disciplinary requests, and customizable class scheduling (`configuracaoHorarios`, `eventosCalendario`).
+The rules were recently updated to support new collections for evaluations, school reports, bimesters, disciplinary requests, customizable class scheduling (`configuracaoHorarios`, `eventosCalendario`), and automated attendance (`chamadasDiarias`, `registrosPresencaChamada`, `resumosPresencaDia`).
+The attendance rules include strict security hardening with `affectedKeys().hasOnly()` to prevent field injection and role-based access controls.